Let’s Ride a Tiger! Escape into the Tropics with Henri Rousseau

 min Read10 August 2022

-Let’s Ride a Tiger!
+Let’s ride a tiger!
 Definitely not!
 We should never try to ride a tiger, and Rousseau does not suggest it either!
 It would be horrible (especially for the person I think).
 The art of Henri Rousseau is so exotic though that you could be forgiven for thinking it’s possible.
-Rousseau takes us to faraway locations when we look at his paintings.
+Rousseau takes us to faraway locations in the tropics when we look at his art.
 These places are beyond merely distant: they are exotic flights of fancy and we find ourselves among the fantastical.
 Rousseau’s subjects have an otherworldly quality, as though caught in a dream, despite also being familiar.

 Rousseau’s Exotic Ideas

 If you read about Rousseau before viewing his art, you might imagine it to be not very interesting.
 He was the son of a tinsmith and briefly studied law after finishing school.
 Next, he spent four years in the army.
 After that he became a tax collector (his nickname was Le Douanier because of this last job).
 Even during his time in the army, he didn’t leave France, so he didn’t visit any tropical lands.
 In fact, Rousseau didn’t experience any foreign travel at all!
 So where could all these amazing pictures have sprung from?